ursnagh/Challenge2/README.md

 # Zyte Coding Assignment - Challenge 2
 **Summary:**

-This spider will scrape the below fields from http://quotes.toscrape.com/js/ website using Scrapy and Splash:
+This spider will scrape the below fields from http://quotes.toscrape.com/js/ website using Scrapy and Splash.

-**Note:** We are using splash as the website we are scraping requires javascript rendering.

 **Quote**  | **Author Name** | **Tags** |

+**Note:** We are using scrapy + splash since the website we are scraping requires javascript rendering.

 **In order to clone this project use the below command:**